Famosi/Duckietown-AI-Driving-Olympics/README.md

 Collected data are used to train a neural network and build a model to predict which action to take.
 The `expert`, at each step, produces a prediction tree and takes the action that maximize the reward.

-You can see below the `expert` running:
+You can see here below the `expert` running:

 <img width="350" height="350" src="gifs/topview.gif">

 Trough this tutorial you will:
-* Use the expert to collect data
+* Use the expert to collect data.
-* Train a neural network and build the final model
+* Train a neural network and build the final model.
-* Submit the solution to the [“AI Driving Olympics” (AI-DO)](http://aido.duckietown.org/)
+* Submit the solution to the [“AI Driving Olympics” (AI-DO)](http://aido.duckietown.org/).

 ## Prerequisite
 **It's highly recommended to create a virtual environment using `virtualenv` or `anaconda`**

 Before proceeding:
-* Make sure you have `pip` installed
+* Make sure you have `pip` installed.
-* This project is tested on `Python 3.7`
+* This project is tested on `Python 3.7`.
-* Install the `duckietown-shell` following [the official guide](https://github.com/duckietown/duckietown-shell/blob/daffy-aido4/README.md)
+* Install the `duckietown-shell` following [the official guide](https://github.com/duckietown/duckietown-shell/blob/daffy-aido4/README.md).

 ## Getting Started
 ### Install The Environment

-* Clone this repository:
+Clone this repository:
 ```
 git clone https://github.com/FaMoSi/duckietown_aido4.git
 ```

-* Change into the repository:
+Change into it:
 ```
 cd duckietown_aido4/learning
 ```

-* Install all the dependencies using the `requirements.txt` file:
+Install all the dependencies using the [requirements.txt](learning/requirements.txt) file:

 ```
 pip install -r requirements.txt
 ```